Rath2601/core_java/multithreading.md

 ## **Multitasking in a system**
-* **Process** : An independent program instance; can run with a single thread or multiple threads.
-* **Thread**: A lightweight, sequential path of execution running inside a host process.
-* **Independence**: Every process (and its threads) is completely isolated from other external processes.
+* **Process vs. Thread**: A process is an isolated sandbox container; a thread is a lightweight worker executing code inside it.
+* **Execution Minimum**: Every process requires at least one "main" thread to actually run the application.
-* **Memory**: Processes have isolated memory; all threads within a process share the same data and code space.
+* **Isolation**: Processes are completely blind to each other; threads inside a process share everything (code, data, and memory).
-* **Speed**: Thread switching is fast; process-to-process switching and communication are expensive.
+* **Communication**: Process-to-process communication (IPC) is expensive and slow; thread-to-thread communication is direct and fast.
+* **Switching Overhead**: Swapping processes forces the OS to reload memory maps (slow); swapping threads keeps the same map (fast).
-* **Blast Radius**: A single thread failure crashes the entire parent process and all its other threads.
+* **Blast Radius**: A process crash is contained to itself; a single thread crash destroys the entire parent process and all other threads.
 * **Process-Based**: Running separate apps concurrently (e.g., using Paint and Word at the same time).
 * **Thread-Based**: Running concurrent tasks inside one app (e.g., printing and autocorrecting simultaneously in Word).

+---

+### **Concept in multithreading**
+* Main thread(also user thread) is initial point where we can spawn multiple user and deamon threads.
+* Program stops executing as soon as user thread finished (dont wait for deamon execution)
+* we set a thread as deamon by using Thread.setDeamon(true)
+* to create a Thread on our own
+  * We create a runnable type and override run method.(implements Runnable) (preferred as multiple interface supported in java)
+    * Runnable is just the task | Thread is the task + utility methods
+	* ExecutorService already has its own set of pre-warmed, highly optimized worker threads sitting in a pool waiting for work. we can only assign task rather than giving more workers (we pass only runnable(task) to executor service)
+  * We create a Thread type and overrider run method. (extends Thread)

+---

 ### **Thread methods**:

 * **start()** : Creates a new thread and runs concurrently.